-Find out in what packages the component is offered.
-A separate IBIS model is required for each package type.
+Clamp Diode and Pullup References Determine if the buffer uses different voltage references (power and/or model is required for each package type.
 Acquire a pinout list of the component (pin name to signal name mapping) and determine the pin name to buffer type mapping.